 Salts measurements are of primary importance as it can significantly affect the dehydration period of the building and determines the renovation measures to be undertaken after the dehydration of the building fabric.

 After the installation of the system(s) all collected information goes into a folder called “The building pack”.
 We send you by mail a copy of all relevant documents including floor plans, measurement values and checklists.

 Long-term Monitoring of Dehydration

 Following the installation of the system the monitoring phase begins.
-This can typically last 1-3 years, depending on how long it will take the building to dry out, which depends on a number of a parameters including:
+This can typically last 1-3 years, depending on how long it will take the building to dry out, which depends on a number of a factors, including:

 - The initial moisture content of the walls